CodingAvenue/codestop-course-php-advance/content/ExceptionHandling/ExceptionHandling.q.md

 /// type=MS, id=be788413-a4e8-49ea-9b58-2446197e0111, answer=[1,3]

-Which statements correctly describe the `elseif` block on lines 6, 7, and 8?
+Which statements correctly describe the `if` block on lines 8, 9, and 10?

  - It evaluates the conditional expression `$divisor == 0`.